decentralized-identity/keri/docs/KERI-made-easy.md

 ### Touching, all of that, but hey son, time's running out... can I earn money with KERI?
 How.
 Quick. <img src="../images/me-and-mother-in-law.jpg" alt="Mother-in-law demanding answers" border="0" width="100">

 It integrates well with the DID - methods framework.
 Another angle could be monitoring that two or more entities from the same logical entity (e.g. a futures trading company) do not interfere with eachother on a public exchange.
 Example: Division A shorts an assets that division B has just insured against going bust.

+It's obvious if Division A and B would become aware of eachothers identifiers and the outside world would not, that a great efficiency improvement can be established.

+## GO CALL THEM, MOM! :)

 ## Definitions
 In Alphabetic order